Deadpool-007-coder/meta-retail-ads-collection2/README.md

 ## Licensing and data use

-This repository contains researcher-written processing code together with data derived from Meta APIs.
+This repository contains processing code together with data derived from Meta APIs.

 No Meta access token, ad-account credential, or other private authentication material is included.